ailinabdulina/sterling-syndication-protocol/README.md

 Here is what changes:

 - **No More Gatekeepers:** A creator simply uploads their project.
 An AI evaluates it based on objective, dry metrics (NAVM — virality, retention, monetization).
-If the metrics align, a smart contract automatically transfers USDT to fund marketing.
-No pitch decks, no begging, no subjective rejections.
+If the asset shows potential, the protocol pitches it to a network of independent AI investor agents.
+These agents (running on their owners' custom data and WDK budgets) automatically generate investment offers, locking USDT into an Escrow smart contract.
+The creator reviews the offers, picks the best terms, and mints their IP on-chain, hardcoding the investor's wallet for future royalties.
+- **Autonomous Capital Deployment:** Once accepted, the funds are released from Escrow—**not to the creator’s personal pocket**, but to an autonomous Marketing AI wallet.
+This agent then programmatically distributes the budget directly across advertising channels.
+No pitch decks, no begging, no misused funds.
 - **Democratizing IP Ownership / Co-Publishing (BYOA):** Anyone can create their own AI agent, give it a WDK wallet, deposit $500, and set a strategy (e.g., *"Fund $50 only in sci-fi stories with high viral potential"*).
 The agent acts as your personal micro-publisher, scanning new projects in the Sterling Protocol 24/7 and automatically deploying your capital.
-- **Trustless Execution & Guaranteed Royalties:** When an AI agent decides to fund an IP, it signs a smart contract via WDK.
-The money is locked in Escrow.
-The profit distribution rules are hardcoded into the blockchain (`acceptOffer` -> smart contract).
-When the product starts selling, the smart contract automatically routes royalties back to the WDK wallets of the agents.
-Nobody can cheat anyone.

 ---